ChalmersCTF/Writeups/Pragyan CTF 2017/misc2/README.md

 		file.write("".join(x)+"\n")
 ```

-extract the key from the file
+Extract the key from the file and run john to bruteforce it.

 ```sh
 $ mv file file.kdb